daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 ```

 From this, we see that 176,417 sequences aligned to the reference, which matches the number of sequences that we had after the unique.sh step (176,417).
+In the next steps we will filter out any sequences that don't meeting alignment settings.
 It looks like we have a funny sequene at the beginning that we will take out.
 Most sequences are 292 bp in length.

 #### QC sequences according to alignment to the reference